sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/ILS.md

    Abstract: The content of the paper "Low lying zeros of families of L-functions" by Iwaniec, Luo and Sarnak will be described in general terms.

- * wed.
+ * Wed.
 26 Jan in Baker boardroom: Henryk iwaniec, "The paper of Iwaniec, Luo and Sarnak"

    Abstract: we will continue to describe the contents of the above mentioned paper.